makrai/notes/bostan18-text-emo-corpora.md

 ## 3.2 Analysis 7

 * tab 1
 * distribution of labels is different in the corpora.
-Table 2 shows the
+Table 2
   * before and after having applied the mapping to a unique set of emotions (see Table 4 in the Appendix A)
   * In many corpora, joy is the domin, followed by sadness, surprise, anger
     * Exceptions are SSEC, Electoral-Tweets, and EmoInt, in which negative emotions are more frequent
-      * SSEC, this is because of its origin as a stance dataset.
-Similarly,
+      * SSEC, this is because of its origin as a stance dataset
       * Electoral-Tweets shows a polarizing nature of political debates with disgust and anger being more common
 * Figure 1 shows a quantitative similarity comparison of the data
   * We represent each dataset by its term distribution, taking the top 5,000 most common words from each dataset and calculating the cosine similarity
     * inspired by Ruder and Plank (2017) and Plank and Van Noord (2011)
-  * Twitter corpora are more similar to each other (EmoInt and CrowdFlower are the most similar to TEC) than to other domains with the
+  * Twitter corpora are more similar to each other than to other domains
+    * ie EmoInt and CrowdFlower are the most similar to TEC
     * exception of SSEC, which is the most dissimilar to the other tweet dsets
   * DailyDialogs is more similar to the tweets than to ISEAR and Blogs
 * The column All stands for the union of all datasets except the one that is being compared to
   * the most dissimilar is
     * AffectiveText
-      <= this is a small dataset compared to the tweet-based corpora and that
+      * a small dataset compared to the tweet-based corpora
       * specific topic, headlines
     * Grounded-Emotions is also notably dissimilar
   * Most similar to All is EmoInt, followed closely by TEC and Blogs, which